ZhangSteven/geneva/YieldCalculationIMA.md

 Item | Meaning
 -----|---------
-Accumulated Realized Return | The accumulated realized return since year beginning.
-Accumulated Total Return | Similar to the above, but on total return numbers.
-Time Weighted Capital | New cash deposit
-Return Rate | Accumulated Return / Time Weighted Capital Realized Return |
+Accumulated Realized Return | The accumulated realized return since year beginning Accumulated Total Return | Similar to the above, but on total return number Time Weighted Capital | Time weighted new capital since year beginning Return Rate | Accumulated Return / Time Weighted Capital

 ## Positions to Include
-Only include positions that are newly established this year, i.e., interest income and other gain loss due to existing positions are not considered.
+Only gain loss due to newly established positions this year are considered, i.e., any gain loss due to existing positions are ignored.

-新增委托额 includes new cash deposit and cash income due to bond maturity.
+Time weighted capital includes new cash deposit and cash income due to bond maturity.

 What about:

 cash withdrawal? considered as negative deposit

-coupon payment?
+coupon payment? make a table first

 ## Calculation Methodology
-Here is how to calculate realized return per month, total return per month and time weighted capital year to date.
+Here is how to calculate realized return and total return per month, as well as time weighted capital year to date.